pepsimidamerica/vipwrap/README.md

 # Summary

-TODO: Need to rename project.
-Conflicts with a a package on PyPI.

 At the moment, the package is mainly just a wrapper around FTP and SFTP libraries.
 It's used to upload files to VIP's GDI system.
 But could be expanded on with SQL functionality or if VIP ever added a genuine API in the future.

 As is, the point of the package is largely just defining how to upload a file to VIP in one place so it doesn't need to be rewritten every time a repo involving VIP is created and can instead just be imported.